 Using Layers in Your Own App

 To use non-default layers, your JWTs need to include the

 layer claim.
 To obtain the document descriptor for any layer, call the

-Note: Because you need a JWT in order to obtain a document descriptor for a custom layer that has not yet been loaded, we suggest designing the API endpoint that lists all the layers a user has access to in such a way that the response includes the JWT for each layer.
+ℹ️ Note: Because you need a JWT to obtain a document descriptor for a custom layer that hasn’t yet been loaded, we suggest designing the API endpoint that lists all the layers a user has access to in such a way that the response includes the JWT for each layer.
 This also greatly reduces the number of server roundtrips needed to, for example, update all downloaded layers.

 To make it quicker and easier to identify integration errors, updating the JWT for a document identifier no longer requires a server roundtrip to reject incompatible tokens.
 And if your JWT contains the